[ B | Introduction | Song Index ]

 Home:

-In many of his songs Justin Sullivan explores the theme of family or home, which here he seems to define as the feeling of belonging to a certain place (Bradford). (cf. Dawn, Familiy, Family Life, Home, Inheritance, My People, No Mirror, No Shadow and Twilight Home, to mention just the most obvious)
+In many of his songs Justin Sullivan explores the theme of family or home, which here he seems to define as the feeling of belonging to a certain place (Bradford). (cf. Dawn, Familiy, Family Life, Home, Inheritance,

 Thornton Road:

-A long street beginning in the center and leading to the west of Bradford, ending in Thornton (duh), a village (now incorporated into Bradford) surrounded by moors and famous as residence of the Brontė-sisters (well-known 19th century writers).
+A long street beginning in the center and leading to the west of Bradford, ending in Thornton (duh), a village (now incorporated into Bradford) surrounded by moors and famous as residence of the Brontë-sisters (well-known 19th century writers).
 The BT (British Telecom) and Google Map directories list several garages at Thornton Road, none of them Shell though.

 Shell: